bkarst/branding-kits/redpill/survey.md

 Are you satisfied with your education?
 If no, how could it be better?

 Has your teacher been offended because a kid challenged his or her political beliefs?

+Do you know what a political party is?

 Would you say any of your teachers are political aligned with one party or another?
 Do they let you know?